turingschool/curriculum-site/module2/lessons/advanced_routing.md

 ## Warm Up

-In your notebook, without using your computer, fill in the following table for the 5 ReSTful routes for a generic "resource”
+In your notebook, without using your computer, fill in the following table for the 5 RESTful routes for a generic "resource”

 Include the following for each: